samkibe/My-Serious-SQL-encounter-pros-and-cons/SQL Training (Data Exploration)/Week 4/Distribution Functions/RANKING FUNCTIONS.md

-RANKING FUNCTIONS (WHERE RECORDS TIE)
-How do we deal with ties?
+RANKING FUNCTIONS ............
+QUESTION (WHAT DO WE DO WHERE RECORDS TIE) How do we deal with ties?
 - ROW-NUMBER  1, 2/3, 4
 - RANK   Gold=1, Silver=2/3, 4=No medal